 - Smoke and carbon monoxide detectors installed in every room

 - No electric blankets or other flammable devices

 - Electricity outlets covered

 - Emergency phone numbers clearly displayed

 - No slippery or uneven surfaces

 CityCARE Home Health in CT will work together with you to create a safe and comfortable home care environment for your elderly loved one with Alzheimer’s disease or dementia.
 Our Alzheimer’s and dementia caregivers continuously monitor home safety conditions and notify the support team when needing to improve conditions.

-If you are concerned about your own or a loved one’s cognitive health and are wondering if a caregiver specially trained in Alzheimer’s care is the right choice for you, you can find an early Alzheimer’s detection test here.
+If you are concerned about your own or a loved one’s cognitive health and are wondering if a Alzheimer’s care is the right choice for you, you can find an early Alzheimer’s detection test here.